divio/divio-cloud-docs/introduction/django-06-static.rst

 Rebuild the image to have WhiteNoise installed.

+Now, collect the static files to their destination for serving:

+..  code-block:: bash

+    docker-compose run web python manage.py collectstatic

 You can check that uWSGI and WhiteNoise are serving the static files as expected by:

 * commenting out the ``command`` line in ``docker-compose.yml`` (to ensure that the runserver isn't handling them), and
 * setting ``DEBUG`` in ``settings.py`` to ``False`` (to ensure that they aren't being served by :ref:`Django's built-in static file serving <django:serving-static-files-in-development>`).

-Collect the static files to their destination for serving:

-..  code-block:: bash

-    docker-compose run web python manage.py collectstatic

 And now you should be able to load http://127.0.0.1:8000/static/admin/css/fonts.css.